lorenzo-leuck/teste-backend/README.md

 npm run docker:up

 # The application will be available at http://localhost:3000
+# Swagger ui will be available at http://localhost:3000/api/docs
 # PostgreSQL will be available at localhost:5433
 # PgAdmin will be available at http://localhost:5050 (login: admin@admin.com / password: admin)
 ```